Representing almost 93% of our everyday communication, nonverbal communication should be on the top on our training list.

 Nonverbal Training application is a very useful tool in understanding nonverbal communication.
 It’s based on real life situations that we created to train you for everyday life.

-The application will be divided in modules: Basic Module (the starting module, with beginner and advanced options), Basic Module upgrades (with beginner and advanced options) and Special Modules (specific situations modules – ex.: Job interview Module, Politicians Module, Flirting Module, etc.).
+The application will be divided in modules: Basic Module (the starting module, with beginner and advanced options), Basic Module upgrades (with beginner and advanced options) and Special Modules (specific situations modules – ex.: Job interview Module, Politicians Module, Flirting and Seduction Module, etc.).
 New modules will be uploaded every month, in order for you to have new and exited challenges.
 To access the modules you need to have a valid subscription.